suransea/libcoll/README.md

 ### Queue

-A queue implemented with list.
+A queue implemented with deque.

 #### Operations